Tourist attractions in Dubai: The Dubai Frame

 The Dubai Frame is an iconic architectural landmark in Zabeel Park, Dubai.
 Standing 150m tall, it offers extensive views to old and present Dubai.
 The Dubai Frame has been open to public since 2018 and is one of the most popular tourist attractions in the city.

-Dubai Aquarium
+Dubai Aquarium and Underwater Zoo

-The Dubai Aquarium is one of the largest aquarium in the world.
-This aquarium houses numerous aquatic species.
-Also, number of endangered species are being conserved in their natural habitat in this aquarium.
-It is a home for 140 species of aquatic animals.
+The Dubai Aquarium and Underwater Zoo is one of the largest aquariums in the world.
+It houses numerous aquatic species, including a number of endangered species.
+It is home to 140 species of aquatic animals.

+A “disturbing” video shared over social media depicted a woman trainer bouncing on top of a beached dolphin, while a person in the background laughed.
+The footage of act was captured at Dubai Dolphinarium, and was posted by an Instagram handler @aurelia_1534.
+But, it was immediately deleted due to extensive criticism from the public, with many denouncing it as “unethical and unprofessional behaviour”.
+A biologist and founder of UAE Dolphin Project, Dr Ada Natoli said that the case leads to a bigger debate on captivated animals.

+Museum of the Future

+Museum of the Future is an exhibition space for innovative and futuristic ideologies, services, and products.
+Located in the Financial District of Dubai, UAE, the Museum of the Future has three main elements: green hill, building, and void.
+The Government of the United Arab Emirates opened the museum on 22 February 2022.
+The goal of this museum is to promote technological development and innovation, especially in the fields of robotics and artificial intelligence (AI).
+One of the world's most complex structures, the Museum of the Future was designed by Killa Design and engineered by Buro Happold.
+The building aims for a LEED Platinum rating in terms of its green rating.

 Dubai Miracle Garden

 Dubai Miracle Garden is one of Dubai's signature creations.
-Launched on Valentine's Day 2013, it sits in the heart of Dubai with a total area of .72,000 sq.
-M. The 150 million flower gardens are arranged in colorful arches and patterns.
-The Dubai Butterfly Garden, home to 15000 butterflies, is a unique feature.
-The Dubai Miracle Garden won two Guinness Records for the largest vertical garden in 2013 and the world's largest floral sculpture in the shape of an Airbus A380 in 2016.
+Launched on Valentine's Day 2013, it sits in the heart of Dubai with a total area of 72,000 square meters.
+The 150 million flower gardens are arranged in various arches and patterns.
+The Dubai Butterfly Garden, home to 15,000 butterflies, is contained in this garden.
+The Dubai Miracle Garden won two Guinness World Records for the largest vertical garden in 2013 and the world's largest floral sculpture in the shape of an Airbus A380 in 2016.